-- Prior to sampling: Print labels (size medium), enter sample information into xls log sheet and scan corresponding labels.
-Attach label to Sterivex filters, and put labeled Sterivex back into wrapping, making sure not to contaminate filter (use gloves).
-Label wrapping.
+- 1. Prior to sampling: Print labels (size medium), enter sample information into log sheet and scan corresponding labels.
+A set of extra labels (e.g. "extra 1", "extra 2" etc) should be printed and logged, to be used in case of clogging.
 Prepare pumps (insert tubing).
 Number the 10L waste containers (1, 2, 3 for each depth).
-Label 25L sample-carboys (one for each depth), and cover in dark garbage bags. - 2.
+Use one colour for each pump with corresponding tubing and waste containers to keep track.
+Label clean 25L sample-carboys (one for each depth), and cover in dark garbage bags.
+Label cryo boxes (one for each triplicate) and keep ready in -80°C freezer. - 2.
 From each depth, collect appr.
-25L of water from Niskins into 25L carboys. - 3.
+25L of water from Niskins into 25L carboys marked with the corresponding depth.
+Only bring the two carboys that will be filtered straight away into the lab, leaving the others outside (dark and cool). - 3.
 Before connecting Sterivex filters, rinse tubes by pumping appr.
-0.5L of sample water through tube. - 4.
-Connect Sterivex filter to Luer-Lok fitting on tube (with a twist, see photo).
+0.5L of sample water through tube into beaker or measuring cylinder. - 4.
+Connect Sterivex filter to Luer-Lok fitting on tubing (with a twist, see photo).
 The female Luer-lok is the inlet.
-Connect thin tubing to male outlet of Sterivex and insert other end into waste container.
+Connect thin tubing to male outlet of Sterivex and insert other end of thin tubing into waste container.
 Tape tubing to container to prevent end from jumping out.
 Note starting time.
 Cover filter with foil to protect from light. - 5.
 Set pump speed (flow rate 6 mL per sec) and direction (forward).
 Filter appr.
 7 liters of water through each Sterivex filter.
 Make sure the connections are tight and that there is no pressure build up (seen as considerable expansion of tubing and leaks)!
+Add label to Sterivex filter.
+Exchange filter if it shows signs of clogging.
+If Extra filters are used, necessary information (station, depth, filter number) should be added to label using a permanent marker.

-Exchange filter if it shows signs of clogging. - 6.
-Disconnect Sterivex filter from both tubes.
-Remove as much of remaining water as possible by pressing air through Sterivex filter using a 50 mL Luer-Lok syringe.
+- 6. Disconnect Sterivex filter from both tubes.
+Remove thin tube from waste container to prevent flow back.
+Remove as much of remaining water in Sterivex as possible by pressing air through Sterivex filter using a 50 mL Luer-Lok syringe.
 Repeat until filter is empty. - 7.
 Cap both ends of filter with inlet and outlet caps.
-Freeze filter in liquid N_2 or in -80°C freezer if nearby.
-Transfer to -80°C freezer for storage.
+Freeze filter in -80°C freezer nearby (or in liquid N2).
 Note end time.

-- 8. Measure volume of filtered water from the 10 L waste containers using measuring cylinders.
+Sort the triplicate filters into separate cryo boxes, marked with replica 1, 2 or 3.
+Store in -80°C freezer. - 8.
+Measure volume of filtered water from each 10 L waste container using measuring cylinders.
 Note down volume filtered.
-If FSW is needed, e.g. for ice-samples: Collect filtered water in 20L containers, and store dark (garbage bag) in cool room. - 9.
-Repeat procedure with next Sterivex filter (note that with three pumps with double pump-heads each, 6 filters can be run simultaneously). - 10.
+If FSW is needed, e.g. for ice-samples: Collect filtered water in 20L containers, and store dark (garbage bag) in cool room.
+Label container with date and content ("FSW 0.22 um"). - 9.
+Repeat procedure with next Sterivex filter.
+Note that with three pumps with double pump-heads each, 6 filters can be run simultaneously, corresponding to triplicates from two depths. - 10.
 For each filter, note down time of sampling, filtration volume, filtration time, size fraction, any deviation from protocol, observation (e.g. colour on filter) in log-sheet.